Warning symptoms of heatstroke as UK heat-health alert issued

-The UK Health Security Agency (UKHSA) has issued a level 2 heat-health alert warning ahead of the heatwave, as the Met Office forecasts the hot weather to last throughout next week.
+The UK Health Security Agency (UKHSA) has issued a Level 3 heat-health alert warning for southeastern areas this week, and a Level 2 alert for much of the rest of England.

-The alert is in place from 9am on Monday 11 July until Friday 15 July, and covers the East of England, South East and London regions.
+Temperatures are expected to peak on Tuesday at 33C in the southeast, while cooler conditions have spread to the north of England and Scotland.

-A level 2 alert is triggered as soon as there is a 60% risk that temperature thresholds will be reached in one or more regions on at least two consecutive days and the night in between.
+In England and Wales, temperatures are expected to peak in the high 20s on Wednesday and Thursday, before very high temperatures are expected this weekend.

 The UKHSA is urging people to take care in the heat and be aware of the common signs of heat exhaustion and heatstroke.